-- 6.5(1) Securities legislation provides an exception to the prospectus requirement for limited advertising or marketing activities during the waiting period between the issuance of the receipt for the preliminary prospectus and the receipt for the final prospectus.
-Despite the prospectus requirement, it is permissible during the waiting period to - (a) distribute notices, circulars, advertisements, letters or other communications that provided that any such notice, circular, advertisement, letter or other communication states the name and address of a person or company from whom a preliminary prospectus may be obtained,
+- 6.5(1) Securities legislation provides for certain exceptions to the prospectus requirement for limited advertising or marketing activities during the waiting period between the issuance of the receipt for the preliminary prospectus and the receipt for the final prospectus.
+Despite the prospectus requirement, it is permissible during the waiting period to - (a) distribute a preliminary prospectus notice (as defined in the Instrument) that - "identifies" the securities proposed to be issued, - states the price of such securities, if then determined, and - states the name and address of a person or company from whom purchases of securities may be made, provided that any such notice states the name and address of a person or company from whom a preliminary prospectus may be obtained and contains the legend required by subsection 13.1(1) of the Instrument;

-- "identify" the securities proposed to be issued, - state the price of such securities, if then determined, and - state the name and address of a person or company from whom purchases of securities may be made,
+- (b) distribute the preliminary prospectus; - (c) provide standard term sheets, if the conditions in section 13.5 of the Instrument are complied with; - (d) provide marketing materials, if the conditions in section 13.7 of the Instrument are complied with; and - (e) solicit expressions of interest from a prospective purchaser, if prior to such solicitation or forthwith after the prospective purchaser indicates an interest in purchasing the securities, a copy of the preliminary prospectus is forwarded to the prospective purchaser.

-- (b) distribute the preliminary prospectus, and - (c) solicit expressions of interest from a prospective purchaser, if prior to such solicitation or forthwith after the prospective purchaser indicates an interest in purchasing the securities, a copy of the preliminary prospectus is forwarded to the prospective purchaser. - (2) The use of any other marketing information or materials during the waiting period would result in the violation of the prospectus requirement. - (3) The "identification" of the security does not permit an issuer or dealer to include a summary of the commercial features of the issue.
+- (2) The use of any other marketing information or materials during the waiting period would result in the violation of the prospectus requirement. - (3) The "identification" of the security contemplated by paragraph 6.5(1)(a) above does not permit an issuer or dealer to include a summary of the commercial features of the issue.
 These details are set out in the preliminary prospectus which is intended as the main disclosure vehicle pending the issuance of the final receipt.
-The purpose of the permitted advertising or marketing activities during the waiting period is essentially to alert the public to the availability of the preliminary prospectus. - (4) For the purpose of identifying a security, the advertising or marketing material may only - indicate whether a security represents debt or a share in a company or an interest in a non-corporate entity (e.g. a unit of undivided ownership in a film property) or a partnership interest, - name the issuer if the issuer is a reporting issuer, or name and describe briefly the business of the issuer if the issuer is not already a reporting issuer (the description of the business should be cast in general terms and should not attempt to summarize the proposed use of proceeds), - indicate, without giving details, whether the security qualifies the holder for special tax treatment, and - indicate how many securities will be made available.
+The purpose of the permitted advertising or marketing activities during the waiting period is essentially to alert the public to the availability of the preliminary prospectus. - (4) For the purpose of identifying a security as contemplated by paragraph 6.5(1)(a) above, the advertising or marketing material may only - indicate whether a security represents debt or a share in a company or an interest in a non-corporate entity (e.g. a unit of undivided ownership in a film property) or a partnership interest, - name the issuer if the issuer is a reporting issuer, or name and describe briefly the business of the issuer if the issuer is not already a reporting issuer (the description of the business should be cast in general terms and should not attempt to summarize the proposed use of proceeds), - indicate, without giving details, whether the security qualifies the holder for special tax treatment, and - indicate how many securities will be made available.